Fistynuts/mp-tech-test/README.md

 I tested for accessibility issues using the aXe plugin, see https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd.

+I used `eslint` for static code analysis, using a modified version of the AirBnB and Jest presets.

 The site should be fairly responsive across a range of screen sizes.
 Flexbox was used for this - I tend to avoid media queries unless absolutely necessary.
-I also added `reset.css` to ensure consistent styling across browsers.
+I also added `reset.css` to assist with consistent styling across browsers.

+Manual testing results - Chrome (ok), Firefox (unusual buy button placement, otherwise ok), Safari (ok)

 ### Next Steps

 Going further I would have liked to:

 .
-Add cross-browser/E2E testing using Selenium or Cypress .
+Add automated cross-browser/E2E testing using Selenium or Cypress .
 Add more details to the product results list and product details page .
 Implement further functionality, for example a shopping basket and checkout .
 Implement a nice error component with retry functionality .
 Implement a 404 page
 .
 Optimise bundle size
+.
+Make a CI/CD pipeline
 .
 Possibly enable offline usage for certain scenarios (using a service worker), depending on user need